gkalpak/ng-cla-check/README.md

   _Run all the unit tests once.
 These tests are quick and suitable to be run on every change._

 - **E2E tests:** `npm run test-e2e`
   _Run all the end-to-end tests once.
-These test hit actual API endpoints and are considerably slower than unit tests._
+These test may hit actual API endpoints and are considerably slower than unit tests._

 - **All tests:** `npm test` / `npm run test`
   _Run all of the above tests (code-linting, unit tests, e2e tests).
 This command is automatically